raspberrypilearning/jazzy-jumpers/en/step_8.md

 Note that you will need two green blocks: one for `not`{:class="blockoperators"}, and another one inside it for `=`{:class="blockoperators"}.

-+ Add similar code for the other three sprites making up the jumper, but be careful to check the current costume number against the correct variable for that sprite.
++ Add similar code to the other three sprites making up the jumper, but be careful to check the current costume number against the correct variable for that sprite.

-+ Now switch back to the `button` sprite.
++ Now switch back to the `Button` sprite.

 We will assume the player is right unless we receive a broadcast saying they were wrong.